 The Lobbying Act 2005 requires that anyone active in the business of lobbying should be registered with the register of entities conducting lobbying activities held by the minister relevant for administrative affairs.

-The rules of professional lobbying activity in the Sejm and Senate are set out in the Sejm's and Senate's regulations.
-Persons performing intermediation services in executing contracts concerning military equipment need to possess the relevant licence in accordance with the Act of 13 July 2019 on Conducting the Business of Manufacture and Sale of Explosives, Weapons, Ammunition and Technology for the Military or Police.
+The rules governing professional lobbying activity in the Sejm and Senate are set out in the Sejm's and Senate's regulations.
+Persons performing intermediary services in connection with contracts concerning military equipment need to possess the relevant licence in accordance with the Act of 13 July 2019 on Conducting the Business of Manufacture and Sale of Explosives, Weapons, Ammunition and Technology for the Military or Police.